ROADWORTHINESS INSPECTIONS – BAHAMAS

 This enables only roadworthy and environmentally friendly vehicles to enter the country, thereby ensuring that the Bahamas does not become a dumping ground for poor quality used vehicles.

 Right-hand or left-hand drive vehicles are allowed into the Bahamas.
-There is an age restriction of less than 10 years for Cars, Motorcycles and Light Commercial vehicles, and less than 12 years for Commercial Vehicles (exceeding 3,000 kg).
+There is an age restriction of not more than 10 years for Cars, Motorcycles and Light Commercial vehicles, and not more than 12 years for Commercial Vehicles (exceeding 3,000 kg).
 In addition, a pre-shipment roadworthiness inspection is required for all imports.

 FAQ FOR THE BAHAMAS INSPECTIONS